An Insolvency Practitioner appointed to either a Limited Company or Limited Liability Partnership.

 A company, partnership or individual who agrees terms with a landlord for the occupation of all or part of a property.

 The landlord.
-Usually the freeholder of a property but sometimes the owner of a long lease (125 years or more) who in turn has sublet to occupational tenants.
+Usually the freeholder of a property but sometimes the owner of a long lease (typicall 125 years or more) who has in turn sublet to occupational tenants.

 Loan Markets Association (LMA)